PLLE/leadership/docs/leadership--challenges/towards-a-new-role.md

 # Journey towards a new career step

-## Why you as a leader need to support it!
+## Why you as a leader need to support it

 The lack of career development is the top reason for people to quit their job.
 (McKinsey)